 Assessors must create a schedule of all luminaires installed within the areas used to assess the NLPD for a Functional Space.
-If the Grid Method, Aggregate Method 1 or Aggregate Method 2 is used, then only luminaires in Open Office Spaces need to be listed.
+If the Grid Method or Aggregate Method 1 is used, then only luminaires in Open Office Spaces need to be listed.